Greater Sacramento CoDA Community Area Community

 message to other co-dependents, and to practice these principles in all our affairs..”

-The Greater Sacramento Area CoDA Community (GSACC) is a fellowship of men and women whose common purpose is to develop healthy relationships in support of reaching out to enhance those who lead and attend meetings throughout the region.
+The Greater Sacramento Area CoDA Community (GSACC) is a fellowship of men and women whose common purpose is to develop healthy relationships.
+They choose to do service through supporting meetings throughout the region.
 GSACC volunteers have found value in their personal recovery and seek to share the CoDA Program with others.

 Expand Your Horizons